Sleep Doctor independently selects the products we test. We may earn a commission if you make a purchase using the links on our site.

 We’ll examine the best Tempur-Pedic mattresses for stomach sleepers.
 We’ll also delve further into Tempur-Pedic’s mattress offerings and discuss how to choose a mattress for stomach sleeping.

-Best Overall
+Best Overall Mattress

 Tempur-Pedic TEMPUR-LuxeAdapt

-Sleep Doctor’s Take
+The Sleep Doctor’s Review

 The Tempur-Pedic TEMPUR-LuxeAdapt is an all-foam model available in two firmnesses, soft and firm.
 Most stomach sleepers on our team thoroughly enjoyed the firm model, especially those weighing between 130 and 230 pounds.
 The foam layers offered slight cushioning for the surface, while the high-density polyfoam core prevented excessive sinkage.